Combodo/iTop/readme.txt

-Added the ability to Find then Remove a tab inside a page Support edition of the "latest modified" entry of a case log The hierarchical key in Organizations is not always named 'parent_id'
+Added the ability to Find then Remove a tab inside a page Support edition of the "latest modified" entry of a case log The hierarchical key in Organizations is not always named 'parent_id' New extension API: iPageUIExtension to alter the display of *each* iTopWebPage.

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)